[flippingbook width=”100%” height=”auto” ratio=”3:2″ title=”Verzenio – MonarchE”]https://online.flippingbook.com/view/449874131/[/flippingbook]

-In an extended analysis of the phase 3 monarchE study, adding the cyclin-dependent kinase (CDK) inhibitor abemaciclib to standard adjuvant endocrine therapy continued to improve invasive disease-free survival (IDFS) among patients with high-risk, node-positive, early-stage, hormone receptor (HR)-positive, HER2-negative breast cancer.
-Physician’s Weekly interviews lead study author Priya Rastogi, MD, a medical oncologist at the University of Pittsburgh, Pennsylvania, and medical director of the National Surgical Adjuvant Breast and Bowel Project (NSABP) Foundation, who presented these results during the 2020 San Antonio Breast Cancer Symposium .
+In an extended analysis of the phase 3 monarchE study, adding the CDK inhibitor, abemaciclib, to standard adjuvant endocrine therapy continued to improve invasive disease-free survival among high-risk patients with node-positive, early-stage, HR-positive and HER2-negative breast cancer.
+Physician’s Weekly interviews lead study author, Priya Rastogi, MD, Medical Oncologist at the University of Pittsburgh, Pennsylvania, who presented these results during the San Antonio Breast Cancer Symposium .

 At the pre-planned interim analysis, 19 month follow-up data from the phase 3, open-label study evaluating abemaciclib combined with endocrine therapy compared to endocrine therapy alone in 5,637 patients with node-positive, HR+, HER2-, high risk early breast cancer (EBC) confirmed and improved the statistically significant benefit in invasive disease-free survival.